RockiRider/csp/packages/vite-plugin-csp-guard/README.md

-# Vite Plugin Hash CSP
+# Vite Plugin CSP Guard

 This is a well tested Vite Plugin that allows you to declare your Content Security Policy (CSP) for your Vite project.
 First class support for SPA's